Monkey Facts

 Pygmy Marmoset.
 Photo: Shutterstock

 The Pygmy marmoset is the smallest of other monkeys, with a body length of only about 14cm.
 Their grey fur has yellow, green, and black marks on their back and head.
 The pygmy marmoset also has long and sharp canines for eating.
-The female pygmy marmoset gives birth to one to three babies and frequently to fraternal twins.
+The female pygmy marmoset births one to three babies and frequently to fraternal twins.

 These smallest monkey species live in groups of two to six individuals.
 They thrive in river edge forests and dwell in lower elevations of the forest.
 They avoid forest floors and heights greater than 18cm from ground level.
 Sadly, these little guys also hold the title of the most common monkey sold as exotic pets, which now means they are endangered primates in the wild.